 (a) Timing.
 Where required by the terms of the NWP, the prospective permittee must notify the district engineer by submitting a pre-construction notification (PCN) as early as possible.
 The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day to request the period additional information necessary to make the PCN complete.
 The request must specify the information needed to make the PCN complete.
-As a general rule, district engineers will request additional information necessary to make the PCN complete only once.
-However, if the prospective permittee does not provide all of the requested information, then the engineer will notify the incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
-The prospective permittee shall not begin the activity until
+As a general rule, district request additional engineers will information necessary to make the PCN complete only once.
+However, if the prospective permittee does not provide all of the requested information, then the incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
+The prospective permittee shall not begin the activity until either: